lionheart/django-pyodbc/README.md

 A [Django](http://djangoproject.com) MS SQL Server external DB backend that uses ODBC by employing the [pyodbc](https://github.com/mkleehammer/pyodbc) library.
 Tested on Microsoft SQL Server 2000, 2005, 2012.
 Please open a pull request if you have success running this backend with another SQL Server version.

+This is a fork of the original [django-pyodbc](https://code.google.com/p/django-pyodbc/), hosted on Google Code and last updated in 2011.

 Features
 --------